Germania Bank Building (St. Paul): Use

 Only ten years after constructing their headquarters, the Germania Bank was forced to liquidate.
 By 1902, the former bank had become the Ernst Building, taking the name of its new owner, Caspar Ernst.
 Five years later it was renamed the Pittsburgh Building, perhaps because Penn Mutual Life Insurance held the note on the mortgage.
 The building became known as the St. Paul Building in 1934.

 Office tenants have included doctors, dentists, lawyers, and a dressmaker as well as the Pinkerton National Detective Agency.
+In the early 1890s, Frederick Weyerhaeuser moved his family and timber business from Wisconsin to St. Paul and opened his office here.
 Shops selling books, gloves, jewelry, cigars, candy, and shoes have occupied the street-level storefronts.

 According to historian David Page, F. Scott Fitzgerald may have rented a writing room in the building in the winter of 1921.
 On that visit home—his last—Fitzgerald kept the location a secret so he could write undisturbed.
 Soon, he started writing the short stories that would evolve into The Great Gatsby.